Dyer's shrub

 Field of application/useThis section has been translated automatically.

-Dried and ground leaves and stems produce a green-grey powder which is sold.
-The dye, henna also called Lawson, a red naphthoquinone dye, is produced by enzymatic hydrolysis of glycosides (hennosides) and subsequent oxidation.
+Dried and ground leaves and stems produce a green-grey powder, which is sold commercially.
+The dye, henna also known as Lawson, a red naphthoquinone dye, is produced by enzymatic hydrolysis of glycosides (hennosides) and subsequent oxidation.

 Note(s)This section has been translated automatically.